Skip to main content

 • Install the latest Arcium CLI

-• Install the ARX node software
+• Install the Arx node software

 Verify the installation: